TabbycatDebate/tabbycat/docs/install/osx.rst

 2. Get the source code
 ================================================================================

-1. `Go to the page for our latest release <https://github.com/TabbycatDebate/tabbycat/releases/latest>`_.
+a. `Go to the page for our latest release <https://github.com/TabbycatDebate/tabbycat/releases/latest>`_.
-2. Download the zip or tar.gz file.
+b.
+Download the zip or tar.gz file.
-3. Extract all files in it to a folder of your choice.
+c.
+Extract all files in it to a folder of your choice.

 .. admonition:: Advanced users
   :class: tip